sts10/tidy/readme.markdown

             Print version information

     -W, --widdle-to <WIDDLE_TO>
-            Widdle list down to a given length, only taking minimum number of words from the beginning of inputted list(s).
+            Widdle list exactly to a specified length, only taking minimum number of words from the beginning of inputted list(s).
+If the outputted list is not exactly the specified length, it will try again by taking a different amount of words form input list(s).
+As a result, this using this option may take a moment.
+Useful for working with lists that are sorted by word frequency or some other metadata.
+Can accept expressions in the form of base**exponent (helpful for generating diceware lists).

             Optionally can also take and a rough "starting point", after a comma.
-For example, --widdle-to 7776,15000 would start by taking the first 15,000 words from the inputted list(s), then see the length of the outputted length would be, given other parameters.
-If the outputted list is not exactly 7,776 words long, it will try again by taking a different amount of words form input list(s)
+For example, --widdle-to 7776,15000 would start by taking the first 15,000 words from the inputted list(s), then keep iterating from there.

     -x, --shared-prefix-length <MAXIMUM_SHARED_PREFIX_LENGTH>
             Set number of leading characters to get to a unique prefix, which can aid auto-complete